pantrypoints/sp/content/en/material/fallacies/string.md

 title: "Why String Theory and Supersymmetry are a waste of time"
 # date: 2023-05-23
 date: 2024-12-21
-# weight: 2
+image: /photos/psych/fail.jpg
-image: /graphics/physics/string.jpg
+# image: /graphics/physics/string.jpg
 description: "To unify both, physicists invented string theory wherein particles become threads which integrate with the fabric of spacetime."
 writer:
   name: Juan